mstraughan86/Mercurys-Charge/README.md

 ## Motivation

 This module was built to abstract away some of the basic tasks of massaging a message posted on Slack channel, before giving it to the bot.
-That said, this is an opinionated implementation, because it's as it is, limits to building a linux shell-like environment, where the first word of the message is considered the command and the words that follow, the arguments.
-More in the code example section below.
+That said, this is an opinionated implementation, because as it is, it limits to building a linux shell-like environment, where the first word of the message is taken as the command and the words that follow, the arguments.
+You can find a sample app built to use this module from the links below.

 ---
 ## Usage